violet-php/streaming-json-encoder/README.md

   * Only arrays that have keys from 0 to n-1 in that order are encoded as JSON arrays.
 All other arrays are encoded as objects.
-  * Any object is encoded as a JSON array if the key of the first value returned by iterating over the objects equals to `0`.
+  * Any object is encoded as a JSON array if the key of the first value returned by iterating over the object equals to `0`.
 All other objects are encoded as JSON objects.

-Additionally, prior to the decision whether to encode an object as an array or an object is made, the encoder will attempt to resolve the value as follows:
+Additionally, prior to the decision whether to encode an object as an array or as an object is made, the encoder will attempt to resolve the value as follows:

-  * As long as the processed value is a `JsonSerializable`, it will replace the processed value with the return value of the `jsonSerialize()` method.
+  * As long as the processed value is a `JsonSerializable`, the encoder will replace the processed value with the return value of the `jsonSerialize()` method.
-  * As long as the processed value is a `Closure`, it will be replaced with the value returned by invoking the closure in question.
+  * As long as the processed value is a `Closure`, it will be replaced with the value returned by invoking the closure.

-Note that it's possible to override the array or object decision by using the `JSON_FORCE_OBJECT` option.
+Note that it's possible to override the decision between an array or an object by using the `JSON_FORCE_OBJECT` option, which will force all objects and arrays to be encoded as JSON objects.

 ### JSON encoding options ###

 Both `BufferJsonEncoder` and `StreamJsonEncoder` have a method `setOptions()` to change the JSON encoding options.
 The accepted options are the same as those accepted by `json_encode()` function.
-The encoder still internally uses the `json_encode()` method to encode other values than arrays or object.
+The encoder still internally uses the `json_encode()` method to encode values other than arrays or object.
 A few options also have additional effects on the encoders:

-  * Using `JSON_FORCE_OBJECT` will force all arrays and values to be encoded as JSON objects similar to `json_encode()`.
+  * Using `JSON_FORCE_OBJECT` will force all arrays and objects to be encoded as JSON objects similar to `json_encode()`.
-  * Using `JSON_PRETTY_PRINT` causes the encoder to output whitespace to make a more readable output.
-The indentation used can be changed using the method `setIndent()` which accepts either a string argument to use as the indent or an integer to indicate the number of spaces.
+  * Using `JSON_PRETTY_PRINT` causes the encoder to output whitespace to in order to make the output more readable.
+The used indentation can be changed using the method `setIndent()` which accepts either a string argument to use as the indent or an integer to indicate the number of spaces.
   * Using `JSON_PARTIAL_OUTPUT_ON_ERROR` will cause the encoder to continue the output despite encoding errors.
 Otherwise the encoding will halt and the encoder will throw an `EncodingException`.